tlindsay42/ArmorPowerShell/docs/cmd_get.rst

         { required: description of the specified input parameter's purpose }

     -ApiVersion <String>
         The API version.
-The default value is $Global:ArmorConnection.ApiVersion.
+The default value is $Global:ArmorSession.ApiVersion.

     <CommonParameters>
         This cmdlet supports the common parameters: Verbose, Debug,